Attested: Cerma at position 205 in the Ravenna Cosmography

 Name Origin: Greek κερμα ‘coin, slice’, a word

 Notes: Archaeologists know of seven Roman forts near the edge of the Scottish Highlands, between the Clyde at Dumbarton and the Don at Aberdeen.
-It seems almost too good to be true that they match up well with six names supplied by RC (Cindocellum, Cerma, Veromo,
+It seems almost too good to be true that they match up well with six names supplied by the Cosmography (Cindocellum, Cerma, Veromo,

 You may copy this text freely, provided you acknowledge its source as www.romaneranames.uk, recognise that it is liable to human error, and try to offer suggestions for improvement.